arguslab/ancor/README.md

 - Please follow the [automated installer](https://github.com/arguslab/ancor-environment) (includes the [ANCOR CLI](https://github.com/arguslab/ancor-cli) tool)

 - If needed, install [ANCOR CLI](https://github.com/arguslab/ancor-cli) on a different host

-IMPORTANT!
-More information and setup options will be made available in the near future.